conda/conda/docs/source/build.rst

     about:
       home: https://github.com/ilanschnell/bsdiff4
       license: BSD
-      description: binary diff and patch using the BSDIFF4-format
+      summary: binary diff and patch using the BSDIFF4-format

 .. _build-version-spec: